Equal opportunity commissioners for technical and administrative staff

 Universities’ equal opportunity mandate derives from various statutes.

-- The basis for equal opportunity work is Article 3, particularly Section 2 of the German Basic Law.
+- The basis for equal opportunity work is Article 3, particularly Section 2 of the Basic Law for the Federal Republic of Germany (Grundgesetz für die Bundesrepublik Deutschland).

 “Men and women shall have equal rights.
 The state shall promote the actual implementation of equal rights for women and men and take steps to eliminate disadvantages that now exist.”